 Design

-Using LLMs to generate, critique, and refine UX design directions, structure, and wireframes
+Using LLMs to generate, critique, and refine UX design directions, IA, flows, and wireframes

-Use LLMs as an active design thought partner to generate initial UX/UI and website directions, rough structural layout options, navigation models, page structures, wireframes, and concept drafts from ambiguous briefs; unblock blank-page moments; critique drafts; and refine promising concepts through a fast generate-review-iterate loop.
+Use LLMs as an active design thought partner to plan and generate initial UX/UI and website directions, information architecture, user flows, screen lists, navigation models, page structures, site maps, and wireframes from ambiguous briefs; ask clarifying questions before generation; and refine promising concepts through a fast generate-review-iterate loop before detailed Figma work begins.

 Why the human is still essential here

-The designer must define the problem, set constraints, judge quality, challenge default structures, and decide what direction deserves further work.
-AI helps unblock exploration, structure, and critique drafts, but it does not own taste, product judgment, or UX accountability.
+The designer must define the problem, user goals, and constraints; judge quality; rearrange architecture; validate tradeoffs and edge cases; approve the plan before generation; and decide what direction deserves further work.
+AI helps unblock exploration and structure, but it does not own product judgment, UX accountability, or final flow decisions.

 How people use this